-Another thing to think of in advance is to create a manner in each employee who took the training will be provided with the results of the evaluation (whether it the “scored” test or the observed skill demonstration).
+Another thing to think of in advance is to create a manner in each employee who took the training will be provided with the results of the evaluation (whether it is the scored test or the observed skill demonstration).

 Periodic Re-Evaluation of Employees

-The training program should include some form of periodic evaluation of the trainee’s ability to satisfy the learning objectives.
+The EHS training program should include some form of periodic re-evaluation of the trainee’s ability to satisfy the learning objectives.
 This helps to evaluate the training as a whole as well as the need for retraining or refresher training.

 Training Evaluation Approaches

-Now that we’ve covered some general criteria for training evaluation, let’s look more closely at some approaches or methods for evaluating training.
+Now that we’ve covered some general criteria for environmental, health, and safety training evaluation, let’s look more closely at some approaches or methods for evaluating training.

 Section 6 of the standard suggests a method that’s based on what is commonly known as Kirkpatrick’s Four Levels of Evaluation.